QILINXIE02/data-structures-and-algorithms/javascript/Hash-table/README.md

-# Hash Table Implementation in JavaScript
+# challenge 30: Hash Table Implementation in JavaScript
 Hash Function: A function that converts a key into a numerical index.
 This index determines where the key-value pair is stored in the hash table.

 ## Problem Domain